 Displacement

-Worldwide, about 36.5 million children had been displaced as consequence of conflict and violence as of the end of 2021
+Worldwide, about 47.2 million children had been displaced due to conflict and violence as of the end of 2023

-This number includes some 12.5 million child refugees (10.8 million refugees under UNHCR mandate and children from Venezuela displaced abroad[1], and 1.8 million Palestine children registered as refugees with UNRWA[2]), around 1.2 million asylum-seeking children and an estimated 22.8 million children displaced within their own country by violence and conflict.
-On top of those numbers come another 2.4 million more children living in internal displacement as consequence of natural disasters.
+This number includes some 19.1 million refugee children and asylum seekers (15.3 million refugees under UNHCR mandate and other children in need of international protection[1], 1.7 million Palestine children registered as refugees with UNRWA[2]) and around 2 million asylum-seeking children) and an estimated 28.1 million children displaced within their own country by conflict and violence.
+In addition, another 3.1 million children were living in internal displacement as a consequence of natural disasters.

-Children are dramatically over-represented among the world’s refugees.
-Children make up less than one third of the global population, but more than 40 per cent among the world’s refugees in 2021.
-In 2020, nearly 1 in 3 children living outside their countries of birth are child refugees; for adults, the proportion is less than 1 in 20.
+Children are dramatically overrepresented among the world’s refugees.
+Though they make up less than one third of the global population, children comprised 40 per cent of the world’s refugees in 2023.
+Among international migrants (i.e., the foreign-born population) in 2020, nearly 1 in 3 children were refugees; for adults, the proportion was less than 1 in 20.

 Footnotes

-[2] In total, 5.8 million Palestine refugees are registered in Jordan, Lebanon, Syria, Gaza, and the West Bank) with the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA).
+[2] In total, 6 million Palestine refugees are registered in Jordan, Lebanon, Syria, Gaza, and the West Bank with the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA).
 These refugees are outside of the mandate of UNHCR.

 Displacement data